 Road Trip II: Up to Portland

-It seemed to me she deserved a road trip before heading back to school, so we were determined to take one.
+It seemed to me Lee deserved a road trip before heading back to school, so we were determined to take one.
 A close friend lives just up in Portland.
 That’s only two days drive.
 Synchronize your watches!
 Pack up the car!
 We’re heading north!

-We’re sliding this drive in the handful of weekdays between her last unpleasantly busy shift and college move-in day.
-I wrote last year my fondness for the Great American Road Trip.
+We’re sliding this drive in the handful of weekdays between their last unpleasantly busy shift and college move-in day.
+I wrote last year about my fondness for the Great American Road Trip.
 It just so happens that this “lighting out for the territories,” as Huck Finn used to call it, takes place at the same time as the first full solar eclipse in the U.S. in a century.
 A whole lot of other people were road-tripping, many of them in the same direction.

 This was not fair.
-My brother and I discussed this a year ago; we were planning way ahead.
+My brother and I discussed this eclipse a year ago; we were planning way ahead.
 We shouldn’t have to fight these “I decided yesterday” types.
 Even so, circumstances intervened and, though I knew he would be in the Path somewhere with his telescope, we couldn’t leave until late Sunday, so an extended meetup was not to be.
 To be entirely clear then, we were not going just to see the eclipse because if we were doing that, we would have been in the Path somewhere at the appointed time.
 I just want that on the record.

 Meanwhile, friends in the Path started giving dire warnings from Oregon.
 Highway patrol was warning of gas shortages, freeways completely blocked, hospitals on high alert.
 A million more people were coming and that would double the population of the state or something.
 Of course, the Californians scratch our heads.
 A million people?
 I’ve stood in a sea of a million people (March on Washington, 1993) and meh!
 I can handle that.
 I’ve driven through the LA Basin.
 I speak jammed freeways.
 But, just in case, let’s take the Prius instead of the more comfy less gas efficient van.